krzemienski/awesome-from-stars/README.md

 * [rinov/YoutubeKit](https://github.com/rinov/YoutubeKit): YoutubeKit is a video player that fully supports Youtube IFrame API and YoutubeDataAPI for easily create a Youtube app
 * [porjo/youtubeuploader](https://github.com/porjo/youtubeuploader): Scripted uploads to Youtube
 * [blackjack4494/yt-dlc](https://github.com/blackjack4494/yt-dlc): media downloader and library for various sites.
-* [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp): A youtube-dl fork with additional features and fixes
+* [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp): A feature-rich command-line audio/video downloader
 * [jmf1988/ytdash](https://github.com/jmf1988/ytdash): A command line tool for GNU/Linux written in python designed mainly to search and/or play live streams from YouTube with focus on latency by using DASH protocol and an impercetible bandwidth-adaptive video quality change algorithm.
 * [porjo/ytdl-web](https://github.com/porjo/ytdl-web): yt-dlp web frontend for audio
 * [fe80Grau/ytdlp2STRM](https://github.com/fe80Grau/ytdlp2STRM): A little script to serve Youtube / Twitch / Crunchyroll videos without storage it.
 Uses yt-dlp HTTP data throught Flask and dynamic URLs.
 We can use this dynamic URLs to set STRM files.